stash8/FAB_FBX_Organizer/README.md

 brew install python-tk</p>

-NOTE: Change \ with / for your file path when the popup asks for source and destination folder (e.g., D:\Fab\BLD changes to D:/Fab/BLD)

 <b>Install Tkinter </b> (if needed): Tkinter is usually included with Python.
 If you get an error saying ModuleNotFoundError: No module named 'tkinter', you may need to install it separately.
 The installation of Tkinter depends on your operating system and Python distribution.
 Some common ways are: